OXID-eSales/oxideshop-user-documentation/installation/update.rst

 Procedure
 ---------

-Depending on your edition and decision about the **Content & Media Bundle**, the update procedure consists of up to four steps:
+Depending on your edition and decision about the **Content & Media Bundle**, the update procedure consists of up to five steps:

 * :ref:`Step 1: Preconfigure the Content & Media Bundle <step-1-preconfigure-the-content-and-media-bundle>`
 * :ref:`Step 2: Set the Target Version <step-2-set-the-target-version>`
 * :ref:`Step 3: Run the Update Process <step-3-run-the-update-process>`
+* :ref:`Step 4: Adjust the Rewrite Conditions <step-4-adjust-the-rewrite-conditions>`
-* :ref:`Step 4: Migrate Content and Media <step-4-migrate-content-and-media>`
+* :ref:`Step 5: Migrate Content and Media <step-5-migrate-content-and-media>`

 .. _step-1-preconfigure-the-content-and-media-bundle: